-The term of the Tax Receivable Agreement will commence upon the completion of this offering and will continue until all tax benefits that are subject to the Tax Receivable Agreement have been utilized or have expired, unless we exercise our right to terminate the Tax Receivable Agreement (or the Tax Receivable Agreement is terminated due to a change in control or our breach of a material obligation thereunder), in which case, we will be required to make the termination payment specified in the Tax Receivable Agreement.
-In addition, payments we make under the Tax Receivable Agreement will be increased by any interest accrued from the due date (without extensions) of the corresponding tax return.
-Assuming no material changes in the relevant tax law and that we earn sufficient taxable income to realize the full tax benefit of the increased amortization of our assets, we expect that future payments to the limited partners of the Partnership (not including SSG) in respect of the initial public offering will equal \$ million in the aggregate, based on an assumed value of the Class A common stock of \$ per share, although the actual future payments to limited partners of the Partnership will vary based on the factors discussed below and estimating the amount of payments that may be made under the Tax Receivable Agreement is by its nature imprecise, insofar as the calculation of amounts payable depends on a variety of factors and future events.
-We expect to receive distributions from the Partnership in order to make any required payments under the Tax Receivable Agreement.
-However, we may need to incur debt to finance payments under the Tax Receivable Agreement to the extent such distributions or our cash resources are insufficient to meet our obligations under the Tax Receivable Agreement as a result of timing discrepancies or otherwise.
+The term of each Tax Receivable Agreement will commence upon the completion of this offering and will continue until all tax benefits that are subject to such Tax Receivable Agreement have been utilized or have expired, unless we exercise our right to terminate such Tax Receivable Agreement (or such Tax Receivable Agreement is terminated due to a change in control or our breach of a material obligation thereunder), in which case, SSG will be required to make the termination payment specified in such Tax Receivable Agreement.
+In addition, payments we make under such Tax Receivable Agreement will be increased by any interest accrued from the due date (without extensions) of the corresponding tax return.
+Based on certain assumptions, including no material changes in the relevant tax law and that we earn sufficient taxable income to realize the full tax benefit of the increased amortization of our assets and the net operating losses (and similar items), we expect that future payments to the Direct StepStone Stockholders and continuing limited partners of the Partnership (not including SSG) in respect of the Reorganization and the initial public offering will equal \$40.2 million in the aggregate, based on the initial offering price, although the actual future payments to the Direct StepStone Stockholders and continuing limited partners of the Partnership will vary based on the factors discussed below, and estimating the amount and timing of payments that may be made under the Tax Receivable Agreements is by its nature imprecise, insofar as the calculation of amounts payable depends on a variety of factors and future events.
+We expect to receive distributions from the Partnership in order to make any required payments under each Tax Receivable Agreement.
+However, we may need to incur debt to finance payments under either Tax Receivable Agreement to the extent such distributions or our cash resources are insufficient to meet our obligations under such Tax Receivable Agreement as a result of timing discrepancies or otherwise.